 The Tonys of this world clearly – articulate – every – syllable – of – their – message.
 They speak excruciatingly slowly and would make their school drama coach proud of them.
 They also give the impression of being so detail focussed that you will never get an end to your project.
 They seem like they sweat the small stuff that lives on the small stuff – and seem stuffy and boring.

-- Watch your words.
-Do you really want to say the same thing as everyone else?
+Do you really want to say the same thing as everyone else on your personal greeting?
 Your message can point people to your website or express sincere emotion as well as cover the standard – “Please leave your name and number” section.
 Write out what you want to say to make sure that you don’t trip over your words when you are speaking.